Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: FNN-based optimizer

 \subsubsection{Select FNN structure}

-The next step is to select the structure of FNN, specifically the width (number of nodes), the depth (number of layers), and the dropout rate.
+The next step is to select the structure of FNN, specifically the width (number of nodes), the depth (number of layers), and the rate of the dropout technique, which randomly deactivates a certain proportion of nodes in each iteration, to accommodate the potential overfitting issue in FNN.

-The most common technique is to perform a $k$-fold cross-validation procedure on several reasonable candidate structures \cite{goodfellow2016deep}.
+The most common practice is to perform a $k$-fold cross-validation procedure on several reasonable candidate structures \citep{goodfellow2016deep}.
 In cross-validation, a partition of the dataset is formed by splitting it into $k$ non-overlapping subsets.
 On each trial $i$, for $i = 1, ..., k$, the $i$-th subset of data is used as the validation set while the rest of the data is used as the training set.
 The validation error is calculated by averaging test error across $k$ trials.
 We let $k = 5$ to implement a $5$-fold cross validation.
-The final FNN structure is selected as the one with the smallest validation error among candidates.
+The final FNN structure is selected as the one with the smallest training error among candidates.
+Validation error on other measures can also be utilized, and the performance of our method is consistent.

-However, how to choose the candidate pool for FNN still remains an open question.
-In early years, it was shown that a depth-2 neural network with sigmoid activation function could approximate any continuous function to a desired accuracy, with sufficiently large number of nodes \cite{cybenko1989approximation}.
-Since then, interest has shifted towards a deeper network, since the multilayer feedforward architecture itself gives neural networks the potential of being universal approximators \cite{hornik1991approximation}.
-Recently, \cite{lu2017expressive} showed that a width of $n+4$ networks with ReLU activation functions can approximate any Lebesgue integrable function on $n$-dimensional input space with a deep neural network.

-We recommend starting with a relatively simple FNN structure to check its validation error.
-For example, if input data $\boldsymbol{X}_b$ has $10$ elements, then the starting structure could be a network with $3$ layers with $20$ nodes to accommodate a dropout rate at $0.3$.
-If a desired validation error tolerance is achieved, say $10^{-5}$, then several different structures around the starting point could be proposed in the candidate pool.
-If not, then one could move on to a deeper and wider network for further evaluation.
-In the context of this report, exploratory simulations show that our FNN-based optimizer performance is robust to different choices of FNN structures, as long as the validation error is small enough.
-The training epoch of FNN is set at $10^3$ in this cross-validation stage.
+We recommend starting with an architecture with a relatively large capability to reduce the training error (MSE) under a desired level of tolerance, for example $10^{-4}$.
+This ensures that the functional space defined by the structure is large enough to include the underlying objection function, or a very good approximation of it.
+However, this structure may be overwhelmed with a high validation error.
+Then we apply the dropout technique as a regulation approach to prevent overfitting and to increase the generalizability of the model.
+In the context of this article, exploratory simulations show that the performance of our FNN-based optimizer is robust to different choices of FNN structures, when both the training MSE and the validation MSE are less than $10^{-4}$.